Anatomy of the Nose

 Unfortunately, unless there is a nasal blockage that prevents easy breathing, you probably ignore your nose for the most part.
 Your nose may hold your sunglasses upright or warn you of spoiled food, but is otherwise neglected or unnoticed.
 Unless, of course, your nose has the misfortune of sporting an unattractive hump, bump or other characteristic that draws your ire.
 In those cases, your nose may be prompting you to consider a nose job.

-To better understand how and why rhinoplasty works, you should have a basic understanding of how your nose is built.
+To better understand how and why rhinoplasty by Dr. Miller in NYC works, you should have a basic understanding of how your nose is built.

 The Anatomy Of The Nose